Compute

 • After a PVC is created on the UCS console, a PVC with the same name is automatically created in your cluster.
 Also a PersistentVolume (PV) is created and bound with the PVC.
 If you are not familiar with the relationship among PVs, PVCs, and StorageClasses in Kubernetes, see Persistent Storage.

-• You can modify or delete the PVCs automatically created by UCS on the cluster details page.
+• You can modify or delete the PVCs automatically created by UCS on the cluster console.
 However, if the PVC settings on the UCS console are not modified accordingly, the modified or deleted PVCs will be re-created by UCS.
-Therefore, you are advised to change the settings on the UCS console, not on the cluster details page.
+You are advised to change the settings on the UCS console.

-• When a non-Huawei Cloud cluster uses a PVC to mount cloud storage, the cluster provider must support StorageClasses to dynamically create PVs.
+• When a non-Huawei Cloud cluster uses a PVC to mount cloud storage, the cluster provider must support StorageClasses for dynamically creating PVs.
 Run the following command to query the StorageClass configuration and the interconnected backend storage resources of the cluster.
 For more information about StorageClass, see Storage Classes.

 kubectl get storageclass